ygoex/appointments-app/README.md

 In order to automate the process and optimize the project some Grunt plugins are used.

 ####Running the Build
 Writing `grunt` in the console launches the default Grunt tasks.
 An optimised copy of the `app/` folder is created in the `dist/` directory.
 The definition of the `grunt` build can be found in `grunt/aliases.yaml`.
 In the same folder, the rest of the files are the configuration for each task used in the project.
 For most small projects a single Gruntfile.js is perfect.
-But as a project grows, the Gruntfile.js can quickly become unmanagable; this is where load-grunt-config plugin comes in handy.
+But as a project grows, the Gruntfile.js can quickly become unmanageable; this is where load-grunt-config plugin comes in handy.

 Other Grunt plugins used in this project are the following: